US Supreme Court overturns landmark Roe vs Wade ruling that protected right to abortion

 The United States Supreme Court on Friday overturned the landmark 1973 Roe versus Wade ruling that had made abortion a constitutional right, The New York Times reported.

-“The Constitution does not confer a right to abortion; Roe and Casey are overruled; and the authority to regulate abortion is returned to the people and their elected representatives,” the court said, The Mint reported.
+“The Constitution does not confer a right to abortion; Roe and Casey are overruled; and the authority to regulate abortion is returned to the people and their elected representatives,” the court said, Mint reported.

-According to the 1973 verdict, abortions were allowed up till the point of foetal viability, the time period during which a foetus can survive outside the womb.
-At that time, the foetal viability was considered to be 28 weeks, but experts now believe that the point could now be brought down between 22-24 weeks given advances in science and medicine.
+According to the 1973 verdict, abortions were allowed up till the point of foetal viability, or the time period during which a foetus can survive outside the womb.
+At that time, foetal viability was considered to be at 28 weeks, but experts now believe that the point could now be brought down to between 22-24 weeks given advances in science and medicine.

 A full labour term is 39 weeks of gestation.